awncorp/test-db/README.md

 database specified doesn't have a corresponding database drive this method will returned the undefined value.
-The type of database can be omitted if the `TESTDB_DATABASE` environment variable is set, if not the type of database must be either `sqlite`, `mysql`, or `postgres`.
+The type of database can be omitted if the `TESTDB_DATABASE` environment variable is set, if not the type of database must be either `sqlite`, `mysql`, `mssql` or `postgres`.
 Any options provided are passed along to the test database object class constructor.

 - create example #1